UMN-CMS/CondorUtilities/README.md

         --prodSpace (production space) (default /local/cms/user/$USER)
         --nosubmit (don't actually submit, just make files)

+These extra arguments are optional.
+They have the following function:

-`--batch` allows changing the number of data files to run per job.
+* `--batch` allows changing the number of data files to run per job.
-`--start` sets the starting number for the first output file.
+* `--start` sets the starting number for the first output file.
-`--jobname` sets the name of the job, which is also used as the name of the directory created to store the results.
+* `--jobname` sets the name of the job, which is also used as the name of the directory created to store the results.
-`--prodSpace` sets the location of the output directory.
+* `--prodSpace` sets the location of the output directory.
 The directory created to store the output files will be created in the location specified with this flag.
-`--nosubmit` prevents the jobs from being submitted to Condor; the configuration files that would be submitted are still generated though.
+* `--nosubmit` prevents the jobs from being submitted to Condor; the configuration files that would be submitted are still generated though.